So often‚ a primary cause of divorce is ongoing disputes over money.

-However‚ even if you can’t save your marriage‚ what many couples may not consider is that consulting with a Los Angeles Chapter 7 bankruptcy lawyer may save your finances.
+However‚ even if you can’t save your marriage‚ what many couples may not consider is that consulting with a Woodland Hills Chapter 7 bankruptcy lawyer may save your finances.

 It sounds like a double-whammy‚ but the truth is‚ when you’re forced to pare down expenses to make it all work on one income – not to mention that a California divorce can cost you up to $20‚000 in fees – you may have some tough decisions to make.

 The good news is that a bankruptcy allows you to start with a completely clean slate – free of the credit card debt that you or your spouse racked up‚ the medical bill statements that were collecting in a pile and other bills that you have no real hope of paying off anytime soon.

 If you’re separated but still married‚ you have the option of filing jointly‚ though you could file separately if one of you has significantly more debt than the other.
 Consider too that even if the debt is in your spouse’s name‚ you may still be liable for it‚ so it’s important to know where you stand ahead of time.